Johannesburg Central Police Station: Under apartheid

 During apartheid, the station was a notorious site of interrogation, torture and abuse by the South African Security Police of anti-apartheid activists, many of whom, after 1982, were held under the Internal Security Act.
 John Vorster Square was also used as a detention centre mostly for political activists; those sent into "detention" were not allowed to have any contact with family members, lawyers or any outside help; they were cut off from the world.
 Detention could last for a few hours to a few months, depending on the police.

 Of the 73 known deaths of political activists in police custody in South Africa between 1963 and 1990, eight (11 percent) were at John Vorster Square.
 Government and police officials claimed that the large number of deaths were due to politically motivated suicides, in the words of one police official as part of a "communist plot."
+These deaths spurred the protest poem 'In Detention' to be written by Chris van Wyk.
 Even when the reported cause of death was corroborated by an official inquest, civil society largely mistrusted the police's accounts of the deaths.
 At the Truth and Reconciliation Commission, police officers and activists testified extensively about the use of torture in detention, and three of the inquests into deaths at John Vorster have since been reopened.

 Five of the deaths at John Vorster were recorded as suicides, on which the Commission concluded the following: [G]iven the extensive evidence of physical as well as psychological torture, suicides under conditions of detention should be regarded as induced suicide for which the security forces and the former government are accountable.